Cirqla/wezterm/README.md

 ## Usage

-To change the theme, modify the `theme_name` variable in the configuration file to any of the available themes (e.g., `"cirqla_dot"`).
+To change the theme, modify the `variant` variable in the configuration file to any of the available themes (e.g., `"cirqla_dot"`).

 ## Window Frame Options